thingsboard/thingsboard.github.io/docs/reference/plugins/kafka.md

 ## Example

-In this example we are going to demonstrate how you can configure this extension to be able to send message to Kafka topic every time new telemetry message for the device arrives.
+In this example, we are going to demonstrate how you can configure this extension to be able to send a message to Kafka topic every time new telemetry message for the device arrives.

-Prerequisites before continue Kafka extension configuration:
+Prerequisites before contining Kafka extension configuration:

  - Kafka broker is up and running
  - Appropriate Kafka Topic created